chethanmandya/SOLID-Principles/README.md

 Class should have one and only one reasons to change .
 Should have single responsibility to change.
 Single responsibility is the concept of a Class doing one specific thing (responsibility) and not trying to do more than it should, which is also referred to as High Cohesion.

-Making sure that a class has a single responsibility makes it per default also easier to see what it does and how you can extend/improve it.

 How to Recognize a Break of the SRP?
 I can give you several rules of thumb.
 - Class Has Too Many Dependencies.